 - Scheduled working hours will include night and/or swing shifts, weekends and holidays as required

 - Performs other related duties as assigned by a supervisor

 - Graduation from high school or vocational school or possession of approved high school equivalent certificate.

-- Peace Officer License issued by the Texas Commission of Law Enforcement Officers Standards and Educations (TCLEOSE) must be in good standing.
+- Peace Officer License issued by the Texas Commission on Law Enforcement (TCOLE) must be in good standing.